Coronavirus (COVID-19)- updated information for visitors

 Children's sleep centre

-The children’s sleep centre also sits within Snow Leopard ward, with three dedicated bedrooms providing a full range of inpatient diagnostic sleep studies.
+The children’s sleep centre is in Snow Leopard ward, with 3 dedicated bedrooms providing a full range of inpatient diagnostic sleep studies.
 Detailed sleep studies can also be carried out for patients on Snow Leopard ward, to support patients requiring long-term ventilation.
-Find out more about our children’s sleep medicine department.
+Find out more about our children’s sleep medicine service.

 Information for visitors

-- Visiting hours for all other visitors are 10am-8pm, however please try to avoid visiting at mealtimes so children can eat uninterrupted.
+Visiting hours for all other visitors are 10am to 8pm, Please try to avoid visiting at mealtimes so children can eat uninterrupted.

-- Please keep quiet in the evening.
-In order to reduce noise, children will only be allowed to watch TV if they use headphones.
+Please keep quiet in the evening.
+In order to reduce noise, children will only be allowed to watch television if they use headphones.

-- Please speak to your nurse about visiting if you have symptoms of cold or flu, or have diarrhoea or vomiting before you visit.
+Please speak to your nurse about visiting if you have symptoms of cold or flu, or have diarrhoea or vomiting.

 If we cannot accommodate you on the ward, there are other places near the hospital where you can stay.
-Please see the accommodation page for more information.
+Please see our accommodation page for more information.

-We have a parents' area that has TV in which you can relax.
-It has its own tea and coffee making facilities, microwave and a fridge in which you can store your own food.
+We have an area that has televsion where parents and carers can relax.
+You can make a tea or coffee, use the microwave and store your own food in the fridge.
 Please label any food stored in the fridge with your child’s name, bed number and a date.

 Play